Promotion of animal welfare and charitable registration

 All applicants must meet several requirements to qualify for registration.
 For detailed information on the requirements for registering a charity, please see Apply to become a registered charity and the following documents:

 All charities must comply with Canada’s anti-terrorism legislation, and the Criminal Code.
 Charities are responsible for ensuring that they do not operate in association with individuals or groups that are engaged in terrorist activities, or activities in support of such activities.
 An applicant may be denied registration, and a charity’s status may be revoked, if there are reasonable grounds to believe the applicant or charity operates in such a way as to make its resources available, either directly or indirectly, to any entity, whether or not it is listed under the Criminal Code, that engages in terrorist activities or activities in support of them.
-The CRA’s Charities Directorate has produced a Checklist for charities on avoiding terrorist abuse to help Canadian charities identify vulnerabilities to terrorist abuse, as part of good management practices.
-(For more information about these provisions, see Charities in the international context.)
+The CRA’s Charities Directorate has produced a Checklist: How to protect your charity against terrorist abuse to help Canadian charities identify vulnerabilities to terrorist abuse, as part of good management practices.
+(For more information about these provisions, see Educating charities about the risks of terrorist abuse.)

 6. Purposes and activities